FUSION WILL WARM US.

 |

-CONCLUSION: Gerald Kulcinski, director of the University of Wisconsin's Fusion Technology Institute (FTI), manages the "inertial electrostatic confinement device," an experimental low-power reactor that has successfully used lasers to perform continuous deuterium-helium-3 fusion.
-From steady-state deuterium-helium 3 plasma, FTI researchers have achieved 1.5 x 108 p/s (as of May 2001).
-This was done in a small reactor with a basketball sized chamber; as a side effect, it produces some radioactive waste thought much less than the standard deuterium-tritium fusion reaction.
+Dr. Gerald Kulcinski, previous director of the University of Wisconsin's Fusion Technology Institute (FTI), managed the "inertial electrostatic confinement device," an experimental low-power reactor that has successfully used lasers to perform continuous deuterium-helium-3 fusion.
+May 2001, FTI researchers created fusion from steady-state deuterium-helium 3 plasma in a small reactor with a basketball sized chamber.
+While it produced some radioactive waste, it was much less than the standard deuterium-tritium fusion reaction.

 NOTE: In addition to He-3, additional energy might come from an external source.
 See INTERSTELLAR RAMJET which leverages concepts from Bussard and Whitmire for harvesting enroute high speed particles.